Activities

 Pickle & Pie Contest

 Each year we have stiff competition in our Pickle & Pie Contest!
 On Saturday morning, bring your best pickles and your tastiest pies—the prizes are beautiful crafts created by Fair artisans.
-And be at the Lake Store by 1 pm Saturday to taste the winners—the competing pies are sold by the slice after the contest is over!
+And be at the E.E.
+Lake Store by 1 PM Saturday to taste the winners—the competing pies are sold by the slice after the contest is over!

 Plaster Museum of Bluemont’s Heritage